Uses for Aloe Vera

-There’s also strong evidence that aloe juice, which contains latex, taken by mouth is a powerful laxative.
+There’s also strong evidence that aloe vera juice, which contains latex, taken by mouth is a powerful laxative.
 In fact, aloe juice was once sold in over-the-counter constipation drugs.
-But because aloe’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.
+But because aloe vera’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.

-Aloe vera gel taken orally (by mouth) seems to help lower blood sugar levels in people with diabetes.
+Aloe vera gel taken by mouth seems to help lower blood sugar levels in people with diabetes.
 It may also help to lower cholesterol.
 The results of aloe vera studies for other medical conditions have been less clear.

 How much aloe vera should you use?

-For constipation, some use 100-200 milligrams of aloe juice -- or 50 milligrams of aloe extract -- daily as needed.
+For constipation, some use 100-200 milligrams of aloe vera juice -- or 50 milligrams of aloe vera extract -- daily as needed.
 For diabetes, 1 tablespoon of the gel has been used daily.
-High oral doses of aloe or aloe latex are dangerous.
-Ask your doctor for advice on how to use aloe.
+High oral doses of aloe vera or aloe vera latex are dangerous.
+Ask your doctor for advice on how to use aloe vera.

 Aloe Vera Risks

 - Risks.
 Do not apply topical aloe vera to deep cuts or severe burns.
-People allergic to garlic, onions, and tulips are more likely to be allergic to aloe.
-High doses of oral aloe are dangerous.
-Don’t take oral aloe if you have intestinal problems, heart disease, hemorrhoids, kidney problems, diabetes, or electrolyte imbalances.
+People allergic to garlic, onions, or tulips are more likely to be allergic to aloe.
+High doses of oral aloe vera are dangerous.
+Don’t take oral aloe vera if you have intestinal problems, heart disease, hemorrhoids, kidney problems, diabetes, or electrolyte imbalances.